Lisbon revisited (updated April 2024)

 A night view to the bridge from Cacilhas

-The main attraction of Cacilhas for visitors are the marisqueiras and cervejarias, the popular, noisy, crowded seafood restaurants where Portuguese from all walks of life can be seen feasting on lobster, crab and shrimps doused by copious amounts of beer or vinho verde.
+The main attraction of Cacilhas for Lisbon residents are the various small and moderately priced small restaurants as well as the marisqueiras and cervejarias – the popular, noisy, crowded seafood restaurants where Portuguese from all walks of life can be seen feasting on lobster, crab and shrimps doused by copious amounts of beer or vinho verde.

 Restaurant "Ponto Final" in Cacilhas